 Some individuals are allowed to carry weapons with them, even onto school grounds.
 If you are a peace officer or a member of the armed forces, you may be allowed to carry a weapon.
 Thus, you may also be able to avoid a PC 626.10 conviction.

-Accused of bringing weapons on school grounds in California?
-Contact the Simmrin Law Group to get help handling PC 626.10 charges right away.
-Just call (310) 997-4688.
-You can also complete our online contact form.
+Were you accused of bringing weapons on school grounds in California?
+Contact a Los Angeles criminal defense lawyer from Simmrin Law Group to get help handling PC 626.10 charges right away.
+Just call us or complete our online contact form.
 We know how to help clients in your situation.
 Start with a free consultation right now.